ideas-productivity/ideas-productivity.github.io/README.md

     * This site represents the entire IDEAS family of projects and spin-offs.
 All content should reflect this (e.g., connections are encouraged, writing as if the project or activity is completely separate from anything else is discouraged).
     * We prefer shorter "light-read" content to longer content and more formal language.
 The website is not a technical paper -- pasting content from a paper is probably not desirable.
     * Longer-form content is okay if this is the only place that it appears.
 Consider shorter content that links to outside resources.
 Longer-form content is more likely to appear further down the website hierarchy (for example on a sub-page of an activity rather than the activity's main page)
+    * Try to avoid significant content on a topic appearing in multiple places on the site.
+If there is a page with the "meat" of the topic, other mentions can be shorter and point to the meat
     * Cross-linking within the site is encouraged
     * External links are encouraged, but we have a strong preference for persistent identifiers (e.g., DOI links) and links that we expect to be durable
 * Language and styling